Buzz: What To Do When You Hear It

-We’ve all been there, you’re amid a balmy stroll in your yard when suddenly you hear an unsettling noise: “buzz.”
-Dealing with insects of the buzzing variety can present unique stress and challenges if you find yourself unprepared.
-Here are some tips on dealing with the flying foes in a safe & hopefully sting free manner:
+We've all been there, you're amid a balmy stroll in your yard when suddenly you hear an unsettling noise: "buzz."
+Coming into contact with a hive or nest in your yard can be challenging and stressful, and dealing with insects of the buzzing variety can present unique stress and challenges if you find yourself unprepared.

 After you have a good idea of the type of pest and the nest location, it's best to keep as far away from the nest as possible.
 Ensure that pets are either indoors or in a location where the risk of coming into contact with the nest is minimal.
 Keep children and other family members away from the nest.
 This is especially important for those who have exhibited previous allergies or reactions to bee/wasp/hornet stings.

 3. Call A Professional For Safe Nest Relocation

 Leave the removal and relocation to the professionals.
 Although taking a baseball bat to a nest may seem daring or exhilarating, it's a terrible idea.
 Our professional technicians have been trained to deal with nests in the safest way possible.
 The nest can even be relocated to a safe area (far from your home) in most instances.
 Don't let spring stings get the best of you this season.
 As soon as you hear the buzz...call Go-Forth Pest Control today!